 While Kao Corporation does not report revenue specifically for Kao USA, its Americas business contributed nearly 9% of the firm's 2013 revenue, a 21% increase vs. 2011.

 Product launches have helped to hold rivals P&G and Unilever at bay.
-Among them, Kao USA has rolled out a handful of products intended to answer common hair care complaints (such as frizziness, root touch-ups, and limp tresses), as well as boost the benefits of a sunless tan with anti-aging moisturizers and SPF protection.
+Among them, Kao USA rolled out a handful of products intended to answer common hair care complaints (such as frizziness, root touch-ups, and limp tresses), as well as boost the benefits of a sunless tan with anti-aging moisturizers and SPF protection.

 Deeply rooted in North America, Kao USA has been working to expand its premium mass-market business to Europe.
 Kao USA is looking to leverage its existing good fortune in the UK, where the company has earned about a 10% share of the hair care products market.
 To this end, the company in 2012 established its European headquarters in Darmstadt as its largest European site.
-This is where the company manages its Goldwell and KMS California professional hair care brands and develops its John Frieda and Guhl brands.
+This is where the company manages the Goldwell and KMS California professional hair care brands and develops its John Frieda and Guhl brands.

-As part of an effort by its parent to reposition the company, the personal care products maker changed its name effective January 1, 2012, to Kao USA, Inc. The move consolidates Kao's beauty care subsidiaries in North America and Europe, leveraging the firm's experience and resources on a global scale.
+As part of an effort by its parent to reposition the company, the personal care products maker changed its name effective January 1, 2012, to Kao USA, Inc. The move consolidated Kao's beauty care subsidiaries in North America and Europe, leveraging the firm's experience and resources on a global scale.